Project

 What are we investigating in the parks?

-Three PhD-students at Wageningen University are studying the (changes in the) natural values in 20 existing solar parks:
+Three PhD-candidates at Wageningen University are studying natural values in 20 existing solar parks, each compared to intensively and extensively managed grasslands in the immediate surroundings:

-- Luuk Scholten is investigating soil quality (e.g., vegetation growth, soil organic matter, carbon storage);
+- Luuk Scholten is investigating soil health: soil life, vegetation growth, soil organic matter;

-- Timea Kocsis is investigating the importance of the park vegetation and its management for insects and other invertebrate fauna;
+- Timea Kocsis is investigating the vegetation composition and abundance of insects and other arthropods;

-- ChloƩ Tavernier is investigating use of the parks by mammals and birds, and the conditions that are required to allow such use.
+- Chloé Tavernier is investigating use of the parks by mammals and birds.

 Space between panels or space for natural elements?